-Supported editions for this feature: Enterprise; Education and Enterprise for Education.
+Supported editions for this feature: Enterprise; Education Fundamentals, Standard, Teaching and Learning Upgrade, and Plus.
 If you purchased one of these licenses before March 31, 2017, you can continue to use Gmail DLP until January 31, 2020, as long as you keep the license active.
 Compare your edition

 Gmail data loss prevention (DLP) lets you use predefined content detectors when scanning inbound or outbound email.
 Google specifically designed these predefined detectors to locate sensitive data, such as credit card, Social Security, or passport numbers.
 Predefined detectors are available for many common U.S. and international data types.
 Here you can see a list of the available predefined content detectors.